Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 216, 300, 312, 316 and 317.
 The steering box in these tractors, which is

-made by ROSS, are very similar to the ones used in the IH Cub Cadet garden
+made by ROSS, are very similar to the ones used in the Cub Cadet garden tractors,

-tractor, except for the mounting holes.
-The internal parts are basically
+except for the mounting holes.
+The internal parts are basically the same,

-the same, but new John Deere parts are more expensive than new Cub Cadet
+but new John Deere parts are more expensive than new Cub Cadet garden tractor

 Ever had the steering column tube get pulled out of the steering box